dk14/wolfram-mega/docs/oracles.md

 **Commitments are signed and legally binding.
 Oracle can be reported for not fulfilling (or misfulfilling) the commitment it made.**

+## Blockchain-agnostic

-It is NOT recommended (STRONGLY discouraged) for Oracles to tie facts or commitments to blockchain contracts.
-If oracle uses blockchain to fulfill SLA, it should be separate transaction.
+It is NOT recommended (STRONGLY discouraged) for oracles to tie facts or commitments to blockchain contracts.
+If oracle (optionally) uses blockchain to guarantee SLA fullfillment, it should do so in a separate transaction.

 Separation of responsibilities:

 - Mega encourages pull-based approach for privacy
-- oracle must NOT KNOW anything about contracts relying on its data - Mega does not share that information.
+- oracle must NOT KNOW anything about contracts relying on its data - Mega does not share that information with oracles (even "offers API" in mempools allows for encryption and obfuscation, as well as private p2p).
 Only `fact-req` is known to oracle.
 This is strongly recommended in order to prevent naive market manipulation by oracles themselves.
 - moreover, in Mega, oracle does not have to know about blockchain existence either.
 Mega DOES NOT require oracles to maintain blockchain wallets (full nodes etc).
 - only endpoint, lightweight Mega-node (mempool connected to p2p) with `oracle-api` activated are required from an oracle.
 - > p2p-node and mining can be delgated for corporate orgs, but then someone else would either have PoW-resources owning id (full proxy) or become foreign advertiser with its own projection of corporate identity (recommended).